hexoshi/hexoshi/README.txt

 a terminal with the "-h" command-line option for more information.

+NOTES FOR GIT REPO USERS

+The Hexoshi Git repository excludes some automatically generated files, so if you are running Hexoshi directly from the Git repository (rather than a release archive), there are a couple extra steps to keep in mind.

+Hexoshi uses gettext for translations.
+Building gettext files can be done with the included build.py script in data/locale (requires msgfmt):

+    cd data/locale
+    ./build.py
+    cd ../..

+For startup efficiency, Hexoshi generates map files on first startup and attempts to save them to Hexoshi's data directory (either the directory passed via Hexoshi's -d argument, or the "data" directory in the same location as hexoshi.py by default).
+If packaging Hexoshi for distribution, these files should be pre-generated.
+You can do this simply by running Hexoshi beforehand.
+You can also use the -m argument to force maps to be regenerated (if, for example, you have maps that were generated for a previous release cached).

 SPECIAL CONTROLS

 You can exit the game by pressing the middle mouse button.
 This is a